-Nowadays enterprises run multiple servers to provide various services.
-Performance of each of these servers is usually highly critical.
+Nowadays, enterprises run multiple servers to provide various services.
+The performance of each of these servers is usually highly critical.
 Even if only one of these servers fails, it can affect the delivery of several business essential services.

 NetCrunch provides multi-vendor support to monitor servers and critical applications continuously, along with their services and processes.
 It uses many different technologies and appropriate protocols for each monitoring target, such as virtualization hosts, operating systems, and applications.

-The program stores all the data for historical performance tracking and troubleshooting, thus eliminating the need for multiple server monitoring tools.
+The program stores all the data for historical performance tracking and troubleshooting, thus eliminating multiple server monitoring tools.

 Usually, more than 50% of the issues are reported by the end-users.
 The server monitoring solution is the only way to detect early symptoms and pass relevant notifications to the IT team.

 NetCrunch allows setting intelligent thresholds on system and application performance metrics.
 They can be defined as simple thresholds or by the deviation from baseline, change rate, etc. NetCrunch offers 9 types of thresholds.
 See more in the documentation